 Each scout who participates in the event receives a commemorative patch.
 An additional rocker patch can be earned by doing a stewardship activity that supports our trails or park systems during September.

-This year’s Iron Belle Challenge took place June 1, 2019.
+This year's Iron Belle Challenge takes place June 6, 2020.
 In September you can show further support by participating in a stewardship project on National Public Lands Day, Sept.
-28, 2019.
+26, 2020.

 Conservation Stewardship Award